Soko (singer): Musical career

-Live performances

 Sokolinski has had sold-out concerts in Scandinavia, Britain, and Australia.
 She performed at the Falls Festival at the end of 2008, the Southbound Festival and the Sunset Sounds Festival at the start of 2009.
-She has performed in the Los Angeles venues Henry Fonda, Troubadour, Bootleg Theatre, Spaceland, and Echoplex, and has played in support of Peter Doherty, Babyshambles, Kate Nash, Nouvelle Vague, Daniel Johnston, Foster The People, and Johnny Borrell.
+She has performed in the Los Angeles venues Fonda Theatre, Troubadour, Bootleg Theatre, Spaceland, and Echoplex, and has played in support of Pete Doherty, Babyshambles, Kate Nash, Nouvelle Vague, Daniel Johnston, Foster the People, and Johnny Borrell.
 In San Francisco, she performed at Bottom of the Hill on 15 June 2012.
 As a live performer, the singer acts unpredictably and never uses a set list; her backing band consists mostly of different friend-musicians at each show.
 She sometimes plays up to 3 hours by herself, in intimate and quiet venues.

-Musical hiatus

-On 19 January 2009 Sokolinski stated on her Myspace page that she was quitting music and is 'dead', writing that she was scared of the music industry and wanted to return to acting.
-Despite having recorded a double album in Seattle, she is not willing to release it.
+On 19 January 2009 Sokolinski stated on her Myspace page that she was quitting music and was 'dead', writing that she was scared of the music industry and wanted to return to acting.
+Despite having recorded a double album in Seattle, she was not willing to release it.

 In August of the same year, she declared that she was 'reborn' and writing songs such as "I'm So Ready to Be a Good Man" where she writes: